Degree Plan – Doctoral Degree

 Preparing for the Defense

-You must be registered for at least 3 credits the semester of your defense.
-To maintain full-time status at 3 credits, you must submit a Full Time at 3 Credits form and receive departmental approval.
+• To maintain full-time status at 3 credits, students must submit a Full Time at 3 Credits (FT3) form and receive departmental approval.

-The Appointment for Examination form confirms that all required paperwork is complete, and your committee members have read the dissertation and agree it’s ready to be defended.
-This form must be submitted 10 business days before your final defense.
+• The Appointment for Examination form confirms that all required paperwork is complete, and the student’s committee members have read the dissertation and agree that it is ready to be defended.

 Forms to Submit: